 Where: 7 Khaled Ibn Al Waleed St, New Cairo

 Contact: 16489, Website, Facebook

-3BISC – The British International School, Cairo
+6BISC – The British International School, Cairo

 BISC is one of the oldest private international schools in Cairo known for its academic performance that rivals the very best schools, not just in the Middle East but the entire world.
 The ‘biscuits’, as their students are affectionately nicknamed, are injected with a strong sense of British discipline from a young age.
 Tuition fees are high compared to the rest of the schools on this list but still cheaper than many private schools in the UK offering an education of similar quality.
-BISC is noted for a reputation of excellence based on the legacy of their former campus in Zamalek.
+BISC is noted for its reputation of excellence based on the legacy of its former campus in Zamalek.
 Whilst their standards have dropped ever so slightly since their move to a new mega-campus in west Cairo, they are still regarded as one of the best schools in Cairo.

-Certificates: IB Diploma, BTEC in Business, IGCSE, GCSE
+Curriculum: IB Diploma, BTEC in Business, IGCSE, GCSE

 Where: Cairo-Alex Road, Beverly Hills